suitwoonsui/SuiTwoShooter/docs/sui-integration/12-premium-store-design.md

 - Allows gift/transfer of items (future NFT system)
 - More flexible
 - **Future:** NFT system for inventory items
+- **✅ On-Chain Storage:** User item counts stored on blockchain (not just database)
+  - Smart contract maintains `PlayerInventory` object per wallet
+  - Inventory is queryable directly from blockchain
+  - Backend can cache for performance, but blockchain is source of truth
+  - Enables transparency and verification

 ### 9.2 Gas Fee Strategy
 - **Option A:** User pays for purchases (standard)